UKCloud/documentation/articles/openstack/ostack-faq.md

 Set the disk format for your image to one of the following values:

-**Aki** - An Amazon kernel image
+**aki** - An Amazon kernel image

-**Ami** - An Amazon machine image
+**ami** - An Amazon machine image

-**Ari** - An Amazon ramdisk image
+**ari** - An Amazon ramdisk image

-**Iso** - An archive format for the data contents of an optical disc, such as CD-ROM
+**iso** - An archive format for the data contents of an optical disc, such as CD-ROM

 **qcow2** - Supported by the QEMU emulator that can expand dynamically and supports Copy on Write

-**Raw** - An unstructured disk image format; if you have a file without an extension it is possibly a raw format
+**raw** - An unstructured disk image format; if you have a file without an extension it is possibly a raw format

-**Vdi** - Supported by VirtualBox virtual machine monitor and the QEMU emulator
+**vdi** - Supported by VirtualBox virtual machine monitor and the QEMU emulator

-**Vhd** - The VHD disk format, a common disk format used by virtual machine monitors from VMware, Xen, Microsoft, VirtualBox, and others
+**vhd** - The VHD disk format, a common disk format used by virtual machine monitors from VMware, Xen, Microsoft, VirtualBox, and others

-**Vmdk** - Common disk format supported by many common virtual machine monitors
+**vmdk** - Common disk format supported by many common virtual machine monitors

 ## Instances (VMs)